 The benefit limits of these different types of coverage are determined by a combination of state law and the cash value of your vehicle.
 If any damages exceed your benefit limits, you are responsible for paying those expenses.
 Each state has different requirements.
 For instance, some impose insurance limits of 25/50/10.
 This means that the policy pays up to $25,000 for a single person’s injuries in an accident you cause, $50,000 for bodily injury for all occupants' injuries, and up to $10,000 for damage to the other driver’s property.
 That would be the minimum coverage, and the ceiling is then dependent on the value of your vehicle.

 Pricing and Discounts35%

 In 2012, the average annual cost to insure a car in the United States was $815 a year.
-If you already have car insurance that number may seem outrageous, either because you pay way more or way less than $815 every year.
-That’s because insurance companies have access to an enormous amount of data they use to figure out which individuals are more or less likely to file a claim.
-Some factors are mostly out of your control, while others can be changed and either improve or worsen your rate.
+If you already have car insurance that number may seem outrageous, either because you pay way more or way less.
+This is because insurance companies have access to an enormous amount of data.
+They use this to figure out which individuals are more or less likely to file a claim.
+Many factors will be out of your control, while others you can address to either improve or worsen your rate.
 If you’ve yet to receive any quotes, or you’re interested in knowing about the different variables that can affect your car insurance premiums, read on to better understand some of the ways in which insurance companies determine your rate.